buzzqw/TUS/OBSS/markdown-separati/en/02-races.md

 ## Sornelian

-The genesis of the Sornelian is due to the Patron Efrem (page ).
+The Sornelians were created by the Patron Efrem (page ).
 Efrem decided that nature should have a greater voice in terrestrial matters and established that anthropomorphic animals should exist to rebalance the overwhelming power of other humanoid creatures.

 A Sornelian has a head similar to that of an anthropomorphic animal but the body is more similar to a humanoid biped.
 Depending on the animal, the Sornelian might also have fur, feathers, scales, and claws.
 The dimensions of a Sornelian depend very much on the original animal, varying from small to medium size.
 The anthropomorphic aspect of a Sornelian is as varied as the animals they resemble.

-A Sornelian almost never is born as the child of two Sornelians but is a spontaneous *mutation* in the womb of a couple of humanoids, such as dwarves, elves, or humans.
+A Sornelian is almost never born as the child of two Sornelians but is a spontaneous *mutation* in the womb of a couple of humanoids, such as dwarves, elves, or humans.

 **Racial modifiers**: +1 to an Ability Score of choice